Google Drive for desktop is a tool that will synchronise the files and folders on your computer with your Google cloud storage.

 While you can select folders, you could just use Google Drive as a type of external drive.
 In that way you’re saving files directly into your Drive account.

-Online And Offline Files.
+Online and Offline Files

 By default, Google Drive will store all your files online only.
 That’s a bit of an issue for me, I prefer to have my files available offline as well as online.